Not so fast, Mr. Fourier!

 At this point, you might be wondering if the misaligned signals are simply lost.
 The answer is no — the genius of DCT is that the out-of-phase data ends up in the nearby “partial-turn” bins that are not computed in normal DFT.
 Sticking to our phase-shifted 4 Hz problem signal featured above, let’s peek into the next bin — F9 at 4.5 Hz:

 If you take a local view, the signal appears 90° out of phase at the beginning; seemingly snaps into phase in the middle; and then goes -90° out of phase at the end.
 Within this “partial-turn” bin’s measurement window, the average product is positive.
-If we go to the next “full-turn” bin (5 Hz), the product of the waveforms is once again zero.
+If we go to the next “full-turn” bin (5 Hz), the product of the waveforms is once again zero because the composite waveform completes a full cycle.

 In other words, DCT bins encode magnitude and phase information, just not always where we’re expecting it.
 This explains why the transform needs twice as many bins — and why trying to increase their spacing to match DFT breaks the algorithm.